shalomz/readme/README.md

     - Is there any hardware requirements or dependencies?
     - After the installation, how they compile or run the code?
 3. Execution examples
-    - You could provide examples of execution with code and screenshots
+    - You could provide examples of execution with code and screenshots - Most times than not, other developers and/or users shy away from using tools/libraries with no workable example(s).
+Me too!

-other things you could add:
+Other things you could add:

-- Table of content
+- Table of contents
 - Test cases
-- Know bugs
+- Known bugs
-- Version
+- Version(s)
 - Contributors
 - License
 - References